angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/05-interaction.md

 cast Oracle to win.

 There is a special case scenario with :card[Opposition Agent].
-If you cast Doomsday with an Opposition Agent in play your opponent gets to search for five cards and the rest of your deck is exiled.
-Because your opponent controls the search they will get to see your hand and you will not be able to search from the graveyard.
-The only way to really beat a resolved agent is if you already have Oracle castable in hand, hopefully using Cavern of Souls otherwise the opponent could search for five counterspells to try and stop you.
+If you cast Doomsday with an Opposition Agent in play, your opponent gets to search for five cards and the rest of your deck is exiled.
+Because your opponent controls the search process they will get to see your hand and you will not be able to search from the graveyard.
+The only realistic way to beat a resolved agent is if you already have Oracle castable in hand, hopefully using :card[Cavern of Souls] otherwise the opponent could search for five counterspells to try and stop you.
+Note that the agent will not give them a blue pitch for :card[FoW] but they certainly can search for 2 copies of :card[DR] in order to hardcast the force.
+You don't need to tell them though.

 ## Playing Around Shuffle Effects

 Shuffle effects can be one annoyance to face when building a pile that would otherwise have perfect ordering to it.
-There are some examples that you could imagine needing to play around like :card[Field of Ruin] or :card[Assassin's Trophy] however the primary concern is in fact a card that is very prevalent in
+There are some examples that you could imagine needing to play around like :card[Field of Ruin] or :card[Assassin's Trophy] but of those are a _may_ so you can usually opt out of the shuffle.
+However the primary concern is in fact a card that is very prevalent in Legacy:
-Legacy: :card[Surgical Extraction].
+:card[Surgical Extraction].

 Upon successfully resolving a Doomsday, assuming no cards like :card[Leyline of the Void] are present, there will be one card in your graveyard and that will be